Park Regeneration Updates

 What work is happening?

-Over the coming weeks and months you will find lots of information about this phase of the park’s makeover in our ‘Regeneration Hub’ (coming soon!).
+Over the coming weeks and months we'll be sharing lots more information about this phase of the park’s makeover.
 The key elements of the scheme include:

 • restoration of the 30 Grade I-listed Dinosaur sculptures and their surrounding landscape, including the Tidal Lakes